hal9ai/hal9/README.md

 Create and deploy generative (LLMs and [difussers](https://github.com/huggingface/diffusers)) applications (chatbots and APIs) in seconds.
 - **Open:** Use any model (OpenAI, Llama, Groq, Midjourney) and any library like (LangChainl, DSPy).
-- **Intuitive:** No need to learn an app framework (streamlit, flask), simply use stdin and stdout.
+- **Intuitive:** No need to learn app frameworks (flask), simply use stdin and stdout, or write file to disk.
-- **Scalable:** Engineers can esily integrate your app with Docker or use Hal9's self-service enterprise cloud.
+- **Scalable:** Engineers can integrate your app with scalable technilogies (Docker, Kubernetes, etc)
+- **Powerful:** Using an OS process (stdin, stdout, files) as our app contract, enables long-running agents, multiple programming languages, and complex system dependencies.

 Focus on AI (RAG, fine-tuning, aligment, training) and skip engineering tasks (frontend development, backend integration, deployment, operations).

 ## Getting started

-To create and deploy a chatbot in 10 seconds run the following:
+To create and share a chatbot in seconds by running the following commands:

 ```bash
 pip install hal9